oman Wearing Red and Brown Mesh Dress Shirt Sits on White Flower Field

 3. Physical Movement

-Any type of exercise, such as yoga, stretching, lifting weights, or running, involves paying attention to the muscles and how your body moves.
+Movement can become a form of active meditation.
+Any type of exercise, such as yoga, stretching, weightlifting, or running, involves paying attention to your muscles and how your body moves.
 This can also be done through progressive muscle relaxation, which is the process of tightening and releasing muscle groups multiple times until a sense of relaxation washes over you.

 4. Take a Walk

-Walks are the best way to be mindful.
+Walking with intentionality is one of the best ways to be mindful.
 Take in the scenery, enjoy the feeling of the weather, and practice deep breathing.
+Notice interesting elements in the scenery as you walk.
 The physical movement of your body and the cognitive stimulation can promote mental clarity and relaxation.
 It’s a great way to process the day’s events and appreciate the little things around you.

 5. Listening